ssghait007/blog/content/blog/cloudfront-host-spa-website.md

 # beginner intermediate advanced
 ---

-# Hosting a single page application on cloudfront
+# Cloudfront for Hosting SPA (single page application)

 - **What is Single Page Application ?**